gohugoio/hugo/content/en/functions/resources/FromString.md

 The example above:

-1. Creates a map with the relevant key/value pairs using the [`dict`] function
+1. Creates a map with the relevant key-value pairs using the [`dict`] function
 2. Encodes the map as a JSON string using the [`jsonify`] function
 3. Creates a resource from the JSON string using the `resources.FromString` function
 4. Publishes the file to the root of the public directory using the resource's `.Publish` method